Director Bui Thac Chuyen monitors and directs the crew on set - Photo: Mi Ly

 But they are all very determined because they feel they are doing something meaningful.
 I feel like I am receiving blessings."

-But in terms of historical documents, he said that Vietnam does not have the habit or policy of preserving historical documents about costumes in a detailed and accurate manner, so filmmakers are forced to make estimates.
+But in terms of historical documents, he believes that Vietnam does not have the habit or policy of preserving historical documents about costumes in a detailed and accurate manner, so filmmakers are forced to make estimates.

 "For example, in this movie, I used a lot of Ao Ba Ba, but the actors still wore normal clothes because they were guerrillas and didn't have uniforms.